WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-07-split-up-the-ci-cd-pipeline-into-two-pipelines.md

 <script src="https://gist.github.com/WolfgangOfner/e1e5331a44da4171643d3fd87269774e.js"></script>

-## Creating the Continous Deployment Pipeline
+## Creating the Continuous Deployment Pipeline

-The Continous Deployment (CD) pipeline might look a bit complicated at first, but it is almost the same as it was before.
+The Continuous Deployment (CD) pipeline might look a bit complicated at first, but it is almost the same as it was before.
 The first step is to create a new file, called CustomerApi-CD in the pipelines folder and then configure a trigger to run the pipeline after the CI pipeline.
 This can be achieved with the pipelines section at the top of the pipeline.

 <script src="https://gist.github.com/WolfgangOfner/371c5f8e07f08093e75cb170849bdf0f.js"></script>